Steplerchik/meshless_and_xfem_methods_combination/README.md

-# meshless_and_xfem_methods_combination
+# Meshless and X-FEM methods combination
-There are some Matlab files.
-Launch "main" file to start.
-The goal of this program is to calculate fatigue centre crack propagation in 2D plate under mixed mode.
-The combination of X-FEM and Meshless methods is used.
-You can find here my Master thesis and presentation too.
+Meshless and X-FEM methods were combined to solve 2D problem of fracture mechanics.
+The goal of this thesis is to create a new kind of mathematical and numerical model to calculate fatigue centre crack propagation in 2D plate under mixed mode.
+Moreover, its advantages in comparison with ANSYS are proved by numerical experiments.

+Launch "main" file to launch the code.